shardros/edwin.sh/README.md

 My email address is edwin@ on this domain.

 I always find it interesting to hear from new people.
-If you are in the East of England and want to get coeffe sometime I am interested too.
+If you are in the East of England and want to get coffee sometime I am interested too.